 Best of Both Worlds: The Glass-Reinforced PTFE PCB

 Now ceramic PCB’s sound great, right?
 Well, that’s not the whole story.
 While they are strong performers from a thermal viewpoint, they are terrible at keeping costs down.
 Ceramic PCB’s are manufactured using an advanced punching and machining process.
 In contrast, conventional boards use a layered silkscreening process that scales well and is very cost-effective.
 As my designer friend told me, he’d love to use ceramics for everything in his work - “it would certainly make my job easier,” he said with a laugh.
 Unfortunately, it’s just not feasible, which is why ceramics are only used for the most critical EV components.
 This brings us to glass-reinforced Polytetrafluorethylene (PTFE) boards, which EV manufacturers have been gravitating to for safety, control, and lighting PCB’s.
 So-called “thermal enhanced” PTFE boards are a particular favorite for LED headlight units, which output densely concentrated heat but don’t warrant a ceramic board.
 Like resin boards, the use a cheaper, layered manufacturing process but have much better thermal stability.
-In fact, with operating temperatures up to 200C, these boards are able to cope with some pretty demanding applications.
+In fact, with operating temperatures up to 200C, the printed circut board is able to cope with some pretty demanding applications.
 It’s no wonder that PTFE is the same material used on nonstick frying pans for the past half century.

 In addition to high heat PCB’s PTFE provides the non-stick coating for most everyday frying pans.

-These are two popular options for the EV PCB designer, but they’re not the only two.
+These are two popular options for the automotive PCB designer, but they’re not the only two.
 Thanks to emerging “hybrid” substrate designs, it’s likely we’ll be seeing many more options in the near future.
-When considering a possible board type, my designer friend stressed two key values to pay attention to: the glass transition temperature and the thermal conductivity coefficient.
+When considering a possible circuit board type, my designer friend stressed two key values to pay attention to: the glass transition temperature and the thermal conductivity coefficient.

-The glass transition temperature: The temperature where the board substrate stops behaving like a solid and starts becoming viscous.
+The glass transition temperature: The temperature where the circuit board substrate stops behaving like a solid and starts becoming viscous.
 I wouldn’t call it melting per se, but you get the idea.
 It’s an absolute temperature ceiling that should be compensated for with a sensible safety factor.

-The thermal conductivity coefficient: This value tells you how well the board “absorbs” and distributes heat.
+The thermal conductivity coefficient: This value tells you how well the circuit board “absorbs” and distributes heat.
 The higher this figure, the better the board will be at pulling heat away from IC’s and other components.

-Pay attention to these two values to be sure that your board is able to conduct the necessary amount of heat without deforming. and your next EV project won’t suffer from underspecified PCB’s.
+Pay attention to these two values to be sure that your board is able to conduct the necessary amount of heat without deforming and your next EV project won’t suffer from underspecified PCB’s.

-Perhaps you’re not working in the exciting world of EV’s, but tracking the impacts of heat and thermal stability are essential for many PCB projects.
+Perhaps you’re not working in the exciting world of EV’s, but tracking the impacts of heat and thermal stability are essential for many automotive PCB projects.
 Altium CircuitStudio® brings together outstanding PCB tools and project simulation.
 You’ll be able to verify the design and performance of your latest PCB creation within an intuitive and detailed environment.
 Moreover, the NATIVE 3D™ environment ensures that you can evaluate and modify your design with ease.
-Transform your next project today with .
+Transform your next project today with Altium Designer.